 We use a culturally relevant community organizing model to train emerging leaders and engage our members.
-Our training is tailored to meet the needs of attendees.
-Our customized training shares the principles and best practices of community organizing with respect to all indigenous identities.
+Our training is tailored to meet the needs of attendees: our customized training shares the principles and best practices of community organizing concerning all indigenous identities.

-Builds relationships with other organizations working for racial, social, environmental, and economic justice.
-We partner with Native and non-Native, reservation and urban, and local, national and regional organizations
+- Build relationships with other organizations working for racial, social, environmental, and economic justice.
+We partner with Native and non-Native, nations and urban, and local, national and regional organizations

 - Fosters a national coalition to increase leadership in Indian Country

 It’s important for change to happen in our communities.
 Vote for change.
 And know who your voting for, it’s important even when you’re young.

 If we come together as a native people, we can move mountains and make adequate change!

 Lewellyn (Greg) Dawes

 -Lewellyn (Greg) Dawes, a graduate of Lodge Grass High School, has faced various obstacles in his life, from homelessness to addiction, and has preserved through it all.
 In school, Lewellyn is a leader and mentor who teachers robotics to K-12 students.
 Lewellyn recently shared his story and goals at the 2nd Annual Indigenous Movements Interchange in Great Falls.
 Lewellyn brings deep insight and humor to all of his projects and initiatives.
 Lewellyn will attend Montana State University - Bozeman in the fall.
 Congratulations Greg!